 A bronze plaque that will be very near and dear to Barzach, and Shoham, will also grace the playground.

 “For years I wanted Jonathan’s picture here, but I could never think of the words,” Barzach said of her son who inspired the playground.
-She said she and Shoham sat down together one day and wrote a tribute, which Shoham then had inscribed onto a bronze plaque with Johnny’s picture.
+She said she and Shoham sat down together one day and wrote a tribute, which Shoham then had inscribed onto a bronze plaque with Jonathan’s picture.
 The two picked out a boulder on which to attach the plaque, and it will be located near the center of the playground.

 “Today was a great day, how the community came together,” Shoham said Friday.
 The change from morning to afternoon was dramatic she said.
 “It’s really starting to look like a playground from what was just a skeleton.”